-• The Independent High Electoral Commission of Iraq strengthens its capacity to adjudicate voter registration complaints ahead of the 2010 general election.
-The Iraqi general election in 2005 witnessed numerous cases of election-related violence.
+The general elections in Iraq in 2005 witnessed numerous cases of election-related violence (International Crisis Group 2006).
 During the run-up to the 2010 National Assembly elections, the Independent High Electoral Commission of Iraq (IHEC) undertook an update of the voter register.
 During the updating, the IHEC increased its institutional capacity to handle legal complaints.
-In Kirkuk in particular the IHEC established close cooperation with the Global Justice Project-Iraq (GJPI).
-Through this collaboration,
+In Kirkuk, in particular, the IHEC established close cooperation with the Global Justice Project-Iraq (GJPI).
+Through this collaboration, three electoral dispute experts were brought on board to support the IHEC and the Kirkuk Governance Electoral Office (GEO) with the 'adjudication of complaints concerning voter registration'.
+Practical work included the categorization of appeals, organizing responses to appellants and the GEO to process disputes in a timely manner, ensuring a minimal backlog of undecided cases.
+Ultimately, this helped the IHEC to publish the final voter register without delays (Global Justice Project Iraq 2009).